simonmitchell-wolf/cai-utils/cloud_functions/session_id_to_param/README.md

 # Extract DFCX Session ID to a Session Parameter

 > [!NOTE]
-> Function intended to be accessed via a Standard Dialogflow webhook.
+> Function should be accessed via a standard Dialogflow webhook as it pulls the session ID from the standard webhook request.

 ## Functionality